 The schedule template below depicts two partial days in the life of an individual provider.
-This example is designed to show the most important scheduling options available, as presented by data analytics for this clinic and provider:
+This example is designed to show the most important scheduling options available, as presented by data analytics for this

 - Compression.
 If an appointment is booked for 15 minutes, rarely is the provider in the room with the patient for more than half of that time.
 Typically a nurse or other clinician rooms the patient, takes information, sets up the chart on a screen, and follow up with the patient after the provider and patient interact.
 So the appointments are scheduled to overlap, as shown by offset blocks on the template.
-Rather than being left with small scraps of unused time, the provider in this way moves smoothly from one room and patient to another-and the extra minutes accumulate over the course of the morning, thus freeing up a solid 30 to 45 minutes at the end of the session for charting or recovery. - Filler appointments.
-Appointments can be added where analysis shows historical gaps in scheduling, as long as they meet the duration criteria.
-Or these "filler appointments" (shown in light green) can be slotted into time freed up by compression-for example, during times of unexpected heavy demand. - Precision double booking-or what we call "strategic capacity loading."
+Rather than being left with small scraps of unused time, the provider in this way moves smoothly from one room and patient to another-and the extra minutes accumulate over the course of the morning, thus freeing up a solid 30 to 45 minutes at the end of the session for charting, research, or recovery. - Precision double booking-or what we call "strategic capacity loading."
 These appointments are shown side by side, in the same time slot.
 Many clinic leaders have tried to do "blind" (uninformed) double booking as a way to increase kept appointments, only to find that it caused traffic jams in the waiting room, irate patients, and frustrated providers.
 Any actual increase in revenue is minimal, and no-shows increase as patients come to dread a long wait.
 In contrast, strategic capacity loading is a laser-focused approach, fully informed by data analytics.
 (You could also call it "surgical scheduling," in the sense that it cuts sharply and accurately!)
 It can pinpoint which appointment slots, based on analyzing the clinic's records, have the highest probability of a no-show-and thus where double booking will improve the odds of a kept appointment.
 The capability to predict and act on the likelihood of a no-show is the most powerful tool in scheduling.
-Airlines have long known this, and carefully target a level of double booking using key parameters for that industry.
 In a clinic, the worst consequence is longer wait times-but data analytics can virtually ensure that a historical no-show means a slot waiting to be filled.